-5.7.
-Operations on Clips in Playlists
+5.6.
+Editing Playlists

-5.7.1.
+5.6.1.
 Adding Clips in a Playlist

 You can add clips to a playlist in different ways, but always from the Remote Panel:

 - Adding clips at the end of the current playlist without entering the Playlist Edit mode. - Inserting clips before or after the clip selected in the loaded playlist. - Adding one or more clips returned by a search at the end of the current playlist.